Photo series: FP4 Party week and my foggy images

 It was a real surprise when I woke up in the morning and looked out of the window.
 There was a heavy fog and only a few meters to see.
 Such opportunities are really rare, and I was looking forward to going out and taking some photos.

 I had also prepared some cameras with the Ilford FP4+ film.
 It was FP4 Party week, so there was no question which film to choose.

 I got ready and took my bike to get to the location I imagined as the perfect place.
 It is by the water of the river Trave, which surrounds the old town of Lübeck.
 I like this place very much, and the trees looked magical in this fog.

 In the first image gallery you see the pictures I took with my Hasselblad 500 C/M and the Carl Zeiss Planar lens 2.8/80mm.
 I wanted a fast lens due to the less available light.
 I'm really happy with the results.
 I was able to capture the mystical atmosphere and with the fine-grained film I got beautiful black and white images.

 WHAT IS THE FP4 PARTY?

-Ilford FP4+ film and a blue color filter
+Hasselblad XPan on Ilford FP4+ film with blue color filter

 The Hasselblad XPan was my other camera I took for the photo session.
 Here I added a blue color filter to the lens to enhance the effect of the fog and give the scene a soothing feel.
 I have already written an article how a color filter can improve your black and white photography if you want to know more about it.